Code-Institute-Submissions/queenisabaer-letter-match/README.md

 ![Game panel](documentation/readme/letter-match-game-start-go.png)<br>
 When the correct letter is clicked, a "Well done" message appears for a short moment and the letter in the rhyme turns green.
 Then the letter cards are mixed again. <br>
 ![Game panel](documentation/readme/letter-match-correct-answer.png)<br>
-If the wrong letter has been clicked in the sequence, a "Sorry...try again" message appears for a short moment and the letter in the rhyme turns red.
+If the wrong letter has been clicked in the sequence, the "Sorry...try again" message appears for a short moment and the letter in the rhyme turns red.
 The letter cards are not reshuffled so the child has the opportunity to correct his mistake, gaining some more experience.<br>
 ![Game panel](documentation/readme/letter-match-wrong-answer.png)<br>

 </details>